wildmountainfarms/solarthing/README.md

 If your implementation is general enough, submit a pull request so others can use your implementation as well!

+### Contributing
+Contributions are welcome!
+Feel free to submit an issue to check to see if you want to start working on a feature but aren't sure if it will be accepted.

+### Conventions
+This project requires Java 8+.
+However Java 8 API additions aren't used to remain compatible with Android SDK level 19.

 ### Compiling
 Run the command
 ```